 Alta Mogiana is one of the privileged coffee regions in the State of Minas Gerais.
 Dry climate during harvest and mountains that can provide different microclimates for a nice variety of cup profiles.
-Here in Alta Mogiana is where the altitude contributes for a perfect microclimate, is located Fazenda El Dorado reaching up to 1300 meters above sea level.
-According to producer Jean Faleiro: “the 5-stars hotel for growing coffee”.
+Here in Alta Mogiana the altitude contributes for a perfect microclimate and exactly here is located Fazenda El Dorado, reaching up to 1300 meters above sea level.
+According to producer Jean Faleiros this place is “the 5-stars hotel for growing coffee”.
 At El Dorado they are able to produce everything from high volume commercial lots to niche micro lots, making them an ideal partner to work with.

 “Our entire life and heritage was built around coffee.
-Our family has no other branch than coffee” – Jean V. Faleiro
+Our family has no other branch than coffee” – Jean V. Faleiros

 The farm is the lead farm in the Eldorado Group, which consists of 8 different farms, each one with its own name and story but all focused around one single pivotal element: coffee.
 Fazenda El Dorado is based in the small city of Ibiracì and the story behind is as colorful as the surrounding Brazilian environment.